 - Make sure you inserted an SD card into your computer.

 - Open the installer.
-Choose the Beta release channel, Raspberry Pi 4 Model B as a device and install the latest emteria.OS v13.
+Choose the Live release channel, Raspberry Pi 4 Model B as a device and install the latest emteria.OS v13.

 - The installer guides you through the process to easily install Android 13 on Raspberry Pi 4.